Towing a Person On a Bicycle, Skateboard, Toboggan, Among Other Things, Is Unlawful | Stephen Parker Legal Services

 Yes No Share to Facebook

-Towing a Person On a Bicycle, Skateboard, Toboggan, Among Other Things, Is Unlawful
+On a Bicycle, Skateboard, Toboggan, Among Other Things, Is Unlawful

-What Is the Fine For Towing a Bicyclist With a Car?
+What Is the Fine That Applies For Towing a Bike With Car?

 Towing a Person On a Bicycle or Other Similar Object Is Dangerous and Unlawful.
 Doing so May Result In a $1,000 Fine Plus Victim Surcharge and Court Cost As Well As Two Demerit Points and Also Insurance Consequences.